mikael-ros/slumper/README.md

 To modify the included books, change the ``GenerateDefaults.ts`` file.
 Note that this also needs to be changed any time you change the book object format or generation behaviour (it has it's own copies of these, as I couldn't get it to run in terminal otherwise.).

+> Do note that this is my first website of this nature, so a lot of code might not "make sense".
+Feel free to correct me, but keep that in mind when communicating.

 </details>

 ---